 See how all these sports are ‘load-bearing’ or ‘weight-bearing?’.
 The study showed that these sports reduced a man’s risk of developing osteoporosis later in life.
 This study suggested that spending just four hours per week playing a load-bearing sport helped the men increase their hip bone density by as much as 1.3% over the period of the study.
 This was especially critical when viewed against the discouraging data of sedentary men who lost as much as 2.1% of their hip bone density over the same period.

 Participating in regular exercise for men is important for the fight against osteoporosis.
 But if you are living with a chronic disease, it may affect your bone health too.

 #5 Medications: If you are taking medication, it may contribute to bone loss.
-The following are classes of medications that which are currently known to play a cause in osteoporosis:
+The following are just a few classes of medications that are currently known to play a cause in osteoporosis:

 - NSAIDS – Non-steroidal Anti-inflammatory Drugs pain relief, especially arthritic pain

 For the full list, check out our in-depth blog post: Drugs That Cause Osteoporosis.

 There are some things you can’t control when it comes to your bone health.
 You age, genetic predisposition or gender.
 But you can control your lifestyle.
 And there are certain lifestyle factors that contribute to bone loss.